Ukie's No Deal Brexit Survival Signposting Guide

 What will happen to the immigration system in a no-deal Brexit?

-In the case of a no-deal Brexit, freedom of movement will end immediately on the 29th March 2019 upon the conclusion of the Article 50 process – which would mean there would be no transition period for businesses or individuals.
+In the case of a no-deal Brexit, freedom of movement will end immediately on the 31st of October upon the conclusion of the Article 50 process – which would mean there would be no transition period for businesses or individuals.

 For EEA citizens already residing in the UK, the Government has confirmed that these citizen’s rights - including the right to work - will be protected in a no-deal scenario.